daattali/beautiful-jekyll/policies.md

 ### Failed courses and C/C+ grades

 UBC courses are graded out of 100%.
 To pass an MDS course a student must score 60% or above.
 To graduate from MDS, a student must pass all courses, with no more than 3 credits in the 60%-67% range (C or C+).
 All MDS courses are worth 1 UBC credit except for Capstone, which is worth 6 credits.
-Thus, to graduate from MDS a student can get no more than 3 C/C+ grades in Blocks 1-6 and must also score higher than C/C+ in Capstone.
+Thus, to graduate from MDS a student can get no more than 3 C/C+ grades in Blocks 1-6 and must also score at least 68% in Capstone.

 ### Final course grades